hmellin97/geometry-api-java/report.md

 Is the complexity of the functions really necessary?
 * Mathieu :
 * My :
 * Julian : For `Clipper::checkSegmentIntersection_` the complexity is necessary.
 It has a higher complexity since it needs to be able to handle the three different cases.
 In each case it needs to be able to identify whether to return 0, 1, -1.
-It can however be broken down into smaller functions and still achieve its purpose.
+It can however be broken down into smaller functions and still achieve its purpose. `SweepComparator::compareSegments` is similarly also dependant on having high complexity.
+This is because a large part of the function aims to just understand what type of objects that are being compared.
+Depending on this, different types comparisons are being called.
 * Axel : As mentioned before, I don't understand `WktParser::attributes_` in detail, though I get on a higher level what it is supposed to do.
 I can understand that most of this complexity is needed because there are a lot of different cases for how the attributes to be parsed can be formatted.
 There are however some improvements that can be made to decrease complexity.
 * Henrik :

 Plan for refactoring complex code:
 * Mathieu :
 * My :
-* Julian : `Clipper::checkSegmentIntersection_` works with different `cases`.
+* Julian :
+  *`Clipper::checkSegmentIntersection_` works with different `cases`.
 The plan would be to break each section of code in each `case` into their own functions.
 This would how a great impact since a lot of the CC lies in the fact that the function has to be able to return 3 different values depending on the outcome for all cases.
 These new functions can be broken down into 1 new function that can handle all three cases but in order to lower the complexity of the new functions it would be best to have a new function for each case.
+The same applies for `SweepComparator::compareSegments`.
+Many parts of the function can be broken down into smaller functions.
+For example, there is a part of the function that checks the left edge and one part that checks the right edge.
+These parts are big contributors to the high CC.
+They can be broken down into their individual function.
+At the end of the code we have a group of `if`-statements that each call on other functions depending on what kind of check that needs to be done.
+So it is clear here that some work has previously been done in order to simplify the function.
 * Axel :
   * Simplify character-comparisons.
 In two of the `if`-statements in the `attributes_`-function the condition checks whether a character is equal to another character, like so:
   ```java